hamidhandid/compiler-jflex-scanner/README.md

 # Seyyed & Yazdi Jflex Scanner
-A scanner with jflex for compiler course in Fall 2020.
+A scanner with jflex for compiler course in Fall 2020 at Shahid Beheshti university.

 ## How To Run